mumthasnazarcp/entrirepo/README.md

 This sales analysis report evaluates  bike sales performance over the year 2023.The analysis identify an overview of the sales data and allows users to explore key metrics and trends.

 Objectives:
-- Assess overall sales performance of bikes and related accessories.
+- Assess overall sales performance of bikes.
 - Understand customer purchasing behaviors.

   Data Overview